section-engineering-education/engineering-education/content/articles/angular-observables/index.md

 status: publish
 published: true
 url: /angular-observables/
-title: How to work with Observables in Angular 12
+title: How to Work with Observables in Angular 12
 description: In this tutorial, we discuss the concepts of Angular observables, learn what they are, how they are used in Angular applications, and finally build a sample project.
 author: owino-wendy
 date: 2022-01-03T00:00:00-17:10